 We expect our Floating Rate Loans to have terms of three to ten years.
-We may obtain security interests in the assets of our portfolio companies that will serve as collateral in support of the repayment of these loans.
+We generally obtain security interests in the assets of our portfolio companies that will serve as collateral in support of the repayment of these loans.
 This collateral may take the form of first or second priority liens on the assets of a portfolio company.

-Certain Floating Rate Loans may have interest-only payments in the early years, cash or PIK payments with amortization of principal deferred to the later years.
-In some cases, we may enter into mezzanine debt that, by its terms, converts into equity or additional debt securities or defers payments of interest for the first few years after our investment.
-Also, in some cases our mezzanine debt may be collateralized by a subordinated lien on some or all of the assets of the borrower.
 Typically, our mezzanine debt has maturities of three to ten years.
+Mezzanine debt may have interest-only payments in the early years with cash or PIK payments with amortization of principal deferred to the later years.
+In some cases, we may invest in debt securities that by their terms convert into equity or additional debt securities or defers payments of interest for the first few years after our investment.
+Also, in some cases, our mezzanine debt may be collateralized by a subordinated lien on some or all of the assets of the borrower.

-In the case of our Floating Rate Loans, we seek to tailor the terms of the investment to the facts and circumstances of the transaction and the prospective portfolio company, negotiating a structure that protects our rights and manages our risk while creating incentives for the portfolio company to achieve its business plan and improve its profitability.
+We seek to tailor the terms of the investment to the facts and circumstances of the transaction and the prospective portfolio company, negotiating a structure that protects our rights and manages our risk while creating incentives for the portfolio company to achieve its business plan and improve its profitability.
 For example, in addition to seeking a senior position in the capital structure of our portfolio companies, we seek to limit the downside potential of our investments by:

-- · requiring a total return on our investments (including both interest and potential equity appreciation) that compensates us for credit risk; - · incorporating "put" rights and call protection into the investment structure; and - negotiating covenants in connection with our investments that afford our portfolio companies as much flexibility in managing their businesses as possible, consistent with preservation of our capital.
+- requiring a total return on our investments (including both interest in the form of a floor and potential equity appreciation) that compensates us for credit risk; - · incorporating "put" rights and call protection into the investment structure; and - negotiating covenants in connection with our investments that afford our portfolio companies as much flexibility in managing their businesses as possible, consistent with our focus on preserving our capital.
 Such restrictions may include affirmative and negative covenants, default penalties, lien protection, change of control provisions and board rights, including either observation or participation rights.